eKrysmanski/QMEE/README.md

-##Week of January 18 - Assignment 3
+## Week of January 18 - Assignment 3

+Script is: "QMEE/scripts/SAR-dotplot-script"
+Uses data in: "QMEE/data/SAR-assay-data/..."
+Script currently written using replicate 2 ("SAR-flg22-2-2025-ANOVA.csv")
+Note: ANOVA label is because I also use this file to run a one-way ANOVA and to distinguish it from my basic analasis spreadsheet

 SAR-assay barplot: